 “Let all guests who arrive be received like Christ, for He is going to say, ‘I came as a guest, and you received Me'” (Matthew 25:35) Saint Benedict’s Rule for Monasteries, Chapter 53

 The opportunity for enjoying silence and solitude is a special part of your retreat.
-Please share this with the monks by helping maintain the quiet of the surroundings and respecting the privacy of the monastic quarters.
+Please share this with the monks and the other guests by helping maintain the quiet of the surroundings and respecting the privacy of the monastic quarters.

 Holy Cross Abbey

 901 Cool Spring Lane

 Phone: 540 955 4383